-You will need to complete, pay for and submit the student route online application form before your current visa expires.
-Home Office takes approximately 1 working day to make a decision.
+You will need to complete and pay for the Student route application form before your current visa expires.
+The Home Office takes approximately 1 working day to make a decision.
 You should allow a further 5-10 working days to receive your BRP if applicable.
 You must not depart the UK while your application is in process.
-This is important as doing so would cancel the application.
+This is important as doing so cancels the application.

-How can Student Visa Support help me?
+How can Student Visa Support (SVS) help me?